Was ist eine WAF (Web Application Firewall)?

 In today's digital landscape, the need for a web application firewall (WAF) has become more critical than ever.
 Here are several reasons why you need a WAF:

-Compliance Requirement: In many verticals today, having a WAF is not just a security best practice—it's a compliance requirement.
-Regulatory standards such as PCI DSS mandate the use of a WAF to protect against web application attacks.
+Compliance Requirement: In many verticals today, having a WAF is not just a security best practice—it’s a compliance requirement.
+Regulatory standards such as PCI DSS and NIS2 mandate the use of a WAF to protect against web application attacks.

 Agile Development Methodologies: While these methodologies allow for rapid development and deployment, they can also introduce new vulnerabilities into web applications if not properly managed.
 A WAF can provide the necessary security controls to mitigate these risks.

-Shift to the Cloud: As more organizations move their operations to the cloud, they must also contend with the unique security challenges that this environment presents A WAF can provide consistent security policies across on-premises and cloud environments.
+Shift to the Cloud: As more organizations move their operations to the cloud, they must also contend with the unique security challenges that this environment presents.
+A WAF can provide consistent security policies across on-premises and cloud environments.

 Increased Use of Web-Based Software or SaaS Applications: These applications can be targeted by attackers due to their widespread use and internet-facing nature.
 A WAF can protect these applications by filtering, monitoring, and analyzing HTTP and HTTPS traffic.